- When does a puppy become a teenager?

 - How puppy socialisation helps during teenage years

-- Top tips for getting through the troublesome teen puppy
+- Top tips for getting through the troublesome teenage puppy phase

 When does a puppy become a teenager?